emiltj/cds-language-exam/README.md

 <!-- GETTING STARTED -->
 ## Getting started

 For running my scripts I'd recommend following the below steps in your bash-terminal.
-This functions as a setup of the virtual environment, as well as an execution of a bash script that downloads all the data to the data folders respective to the assignments.
+This functions as a setup of the virtual environment, as well as an execution of a bash script that downloads all the data to the data diretories respective to the assignments.

 ### Cloning repository and creating virtual environment

-The below code will clone the repository, as well as create a virtual environment
+The below code will clone the repository, as well as create a virtual environment.

 __MAC/LINUX/WORKER02__
 ```bash